0beqz/screen-space-reflections/readme.md

 - `temporalResolveMix`: a value between 0 and 1 to set how much the last frame's reflections should be blended in; higher values will result in less noisy reflections when moving the camera but a more smeary look

-- `temporalResolveCorrectionMix`: a value between 0 and 1 to set how much the reprojected reflection should be corrected; higher values will reduce smearing but will result in less flickering at reflection edges
+- `temporalResolveCorrection`: a value between 0 and 1 to set how much the reprojected reflection should be corrected; higher values will reduce smearing but will result in less flickering at reflection edges

-- `maxSamples`: the maximum number of samples for reflections; settings it to 0 means unlimited samples; setting it to a value like 6 can help make camera movements less disruptive when calculating reflections

-- `ENABLE_BLUR`: whether to blur the reflections and blend these blurred reflections with the raw ones depending on the blurMix value; this setting can't be changed during run-time

 - `blurMix`: how much the blurred reflections should be mixed with the raw reflections

-- `BLUR_EXPONENT`: the exponent of the Box Blur filter; higher values will result in more sharpness; this setting can't be changed during run-time
+- `blurSharpness`: the exponent of the Box Blur filter; higher values will result in more sharpness

 - `blurKernelSize`: the kernel size of the Box Blur Filter; higher kernel sizes will result in blurrier reflections with more artifacts

-- `rayStep`: how much the reflection ray should travel in each of its iteration; higher values will give deeper reflections but with more artifacts
+- `rayDistance`: the maximum distance a reflection ray can travel to find what it reflects

 - `intensity`: the intensity of the reflections

-- `maxRoughness`: the maximum roughness a texel can have to have reflections calculated for it
+- `maxRoughness`: the maximum roughness a texel can have to have reflections calculated for it -

-- `ENABLE_JITTERING`: whether jittering is enabled; jittering will randomly jitter the reflections resulting in a more noisy but overall more realistic look, enabling jittering can be expensive depending on the view angle

 - `jitter`: how intense jittering should be

 - `jitterSpread`: how much the jittered rays should be spread; higher values will give a rougher look regarding the reflections but are more expensive to compute with